kashyapabhinav1906/SdeCourseProject/README.md

 A Cross-Market Recommendation System
 This repository provides the implementation of CIKM 2021 paper titled as "[Cross-Market Product Recommendation](https://arxiv.org/pdf/2109.05929.pdf)".

-The general schema of our FOREC recommendation system is shown below.
+The general schema of FOREC recommendation system is shown below.
 For a pair of markets, the middle part shows the market-agnostic model that we pre-train, and then fork and fine-tune for each market shown in the left and right.
 Note that FOREC is capable of working with any desired number of target markets.
 However, for simplicity, we only experiment with pairs of markets for the experiments.
-For further details, please refer to our paper.